fidgetech/curriculum/docs/3_c-and-net/2_basic-web-applications/AI-3-2-0-9-building-and-running-an-asp-net-core-mvc-web-app.md

 Note the line `Now listening on: http://localhost:5000`.
 Let's type _localhost:5000_ into our browser's URL bar.
 Well, we just get an error message.
 That's because we don't actually have any webpages built yet!

 And while it may not seem like much, but we've still successfully configured, built, and launched our first ASP.NET Core MVC application.
-Up next, we'll

 ## Using a Watcher
 ---